fruitnanny/fruitnanny.github.io/docs/setup.md

 Finally, the FruitNanny packages will be installed.
 They are provided as Debian packages and hosted as Debian package repository via GitHub Pages.

+!!!note
+	The `wpasupplicant` package is a buster backport of the bullseye package.
+	It provides a version 2.9.0 of wpa-supplicant which solve connection problems of newer Android devices with the Raspberry Pi hotspot.

 ```bash
 # Add FruitNanny GPG key
 curl -sL https://fruitnanny.github.io/pubkey.gpg | sudo apt-key add -